dan-wagner/DMHEE_HIV/README.md

     - :white_check_mark: Prepare CEA Results Table.
       - :white_check_mark: Perform incremental analysis
       - :white_check_mark: Perform Net-Benefits analysis.
-    - :warning: Plot Cost-Effectiveness Plane.
+    - :white_check_mark: Plot Cost-Effectiveness Plane.
     - :x: Plot Cost-Effectiveness Acceptability Curve

+:information_source: Added function to plot Cost-Effectiveness plane.
+Used to limit code duplication for different conditions it could be generated.

 Note
-  - Design question to think about.
-Current design is based on premise that simulation data are preserved.
+  - Current design is based on premise that simulation data are preserved.
   Relevant analyses can then be re-run at any point in time.
-Makes me wonder if there are circumstances where this will not be ideal.
+Makes me wonder if there are circumstances where this will not be a good idea, and that the analysis output should be preserved.
+  - Future Update:
+    - Code to generate display table has lots of common features.
+Turn it into a function!

 ## Project Admin